 Consuming a diet rich in protein has been shown to reduce fat while preserving lean body mass.

-A study in 88 overweight adults found that a hypocaloric diet that contained 0.64 grams of protein per pound (1.4 g/kg) of body weight was more effective in preserving muscle mass and reducing body fat than a diet providing 0.36 grams per pound (0.8 g/kg) of protein (10).
+A 2013 study in 88 adults with overweight found that a hypocaloric diet that contained 0.64 grams (g) of protein per pound (lb), or 1.4 g per kilogram (kg), of body weight was more effective in preserving muscle mass and reducing body fat than a diet providing 0.36 g per lb (0.8 g/kg) of protein (

 Studies have shown that higher protein intake is necessary for athletes attempting to lose fat while maintaining muscle.

-A review of six studies showed that athletes who lost the least amount of muscle mass while cutting calories consumed the most protein — 1.14–1.3 grams per pound (2.5–2.6 g/kg) of body weight (11).
+Another older review of six studies showed that athletes who lost the least amount of muscle mass while cutting calories consumed the most protein — 1.14–1.3 g per lb (2.5–2.6 g/kg) of body weight (

-For this reason, upping your protein intake to at least 0.64 grams per pound (1.4 g/kg) of body weight may improve your body composition.
+For this reason, upping your protein intake to at least 0.64 g per lb (1.4 g/kg) of body weight may improve your body composition.

 Aside from hiking protein intake and increasing calorie expenditure, here are other tried-and-true methods for losing body fat:

-- Cut out processed foods: High intake of processed foods, such as fast food, candy, packaged baked goods and chips, has been associated with excess body fat (12).
+- Limit processed foods: High intake of processed foods, such as fast food, candy, packaged baked goods, and chips, has been associated with excess body fat (

-- Reduce carbohydrates: Replacing carbohydrates (especially sugary carbs) with foods higher in protein, healthy fats and fiber can increase fullness and lower levels of insulin, a hormone that promotes fat storage (13).
+- Reduce carbohydrates: Replacing carbohydrates (especially sugary carbs) with foods higher in protein, healthy fats, and fiber can increase fullness and lower levels of insulin, a hormone that promotes fat storage (

-Summary Moderately decreasing your calorie intake, cutting out processed foods and increasing protein and fiber intake are the best ways to lose fat while preserving muscle mass.
+Moderately decreasing your calorie intake, limiting processed foods, and increasing protein and fiber intake are the best ways to lose fat while preserving muscle mass.

 While losing fat is important, maintaining or gaining muscle is key to changing your body composition.